CyberSecSkillZ/helpful_scripts/README.md

     5) The main function iterates through the list of accounts, checks for vulnerabilities in each account, and writes any severe vulnerabilities found to the output file.
     6) The script is executed by calling the main function.

-current_eks_version_check.sh : Crawls all AWS accounts and retrieves current EKS images, versions and meta data.
+current_eks_version_check.sh : Crawls ALL AWS accounts and retrieves current EKS images, versions and meta data.
 - Explanation of the SHELL Script:

     1) The script initializes an output file named current_eks_images.sh to store the image versions.